-MONDAY, FEBRUARY 21ST - FRIDAY, FEBRUARY 25TH:
+MONDAY, FEBRUARY 19TH - THURSDAY, FEBRUARY 22RD:

-Projects will be displayed in our virtual showcase at: https://symposium.foragerone.com/2022-dmrsef
+Projects will be displayed in our virtual showcase at: https://symposium.foragerone.com/2024-dmrsef

-During this week, judges are expected to review each of their assigned projects.
+During this week, judges are expected to review all projects in their category.
 Each student is required to upload a poster presentation (up to 12 page pdf) and a short (maximum 3 minute) introductory video.
 You can view the student project requirements here on the How to Science Fair tab of our website.

 Please carefully review all materials, as well as any supplemental materials, that were uploaded for your assigned projects.
 It is also helpful to prepare interview questions for your assigned projects during this time, as the time spent with each student is limited.
-We also recommend viewing the other projects in your assigned category, so you are familiar with the range of project quality.

-You will receive your project assignments the week prior to February 21st.
+You will receive your category and team assignments prior to the fair.
 Please keep your judging assignments confidential.

-Best-in-fair judges should also use this week to review projects and be familiar with the possible candidates, prior to meeting with Category Captains on Saturday.
+Best-in-fair judges should also use this week to review projects and be familiar with the possible candidates, prior to meeting with Category Captains on Friday afternoon.

-STUDENT INTERVIEWS SATURDAY, FEBRUARY 26TH
+STUDENT INTERVIEWS

+FRIDAY, FEBRUARY 23RD

-Student interviews with judging teams will take place between 9:00 a.m. and 12:00 p.m. for Senior Division (Grades 9-12) projects.
-Junior Division (Grades 6-8) interviews will take place between 12:20 p.m. and 3:30 p.m.
+Student interviews with judging teams will take place between 10:00 am and 4:15 pm.
 This year, you will be interviewing students as a judging team.
 There will be 3-4 judges on each team and you will be assigned to a Division and a Category.
 For larger categories, we will have multiple judging teams.
 Most teams will judge between 3-6 projects.
 While you are interviewing as a team, each judge will submit a completed judging rubric for each student project they are assigned.